jamacio/nohello/README.md

 - Respect others' time and focus.
 - Request a call by informing the necessary time and the subject to be discussed.

+## Contributing Translations

+We invite you to add unsupported languages to the `i18n` folder, accessible via this [link](https://raw.githubusercontent.com/jamacio/nohello/main/i18n/main.json).
+The language will be selected automatically based on the user's browser settings.

 ## Acknowledgements

 This site was inspired by the original at [nohello.com](https://www.nohello.com/).